 12) First Call Resolution, also known as ‘Best Contact Resolution’, measures the number of times a customer needs to call a contact center to get his/her problem resolved.

-13) Forecast Accuracy metric measures the percent variance between the number of calls predicted to arrive during a given period and the number of calls that the contact center actually receives during that time.
+13) The Forecast Accuracy metric measures the percent variance between the number of calls predicted to arrive during a given period and the number of calls that the contact center actually receives during that time.

 14) On-hold Time is the amount of time a customer spends on hold during the course of the conversation.
 The goal is to reduce the number of times a customer is placed on hold and to minimize the length of the hold time.
 A high percentage of on-hold time indicates that the system performance is slow or access to multiple systems is delaying the agents in processing customer’s requests.

-a) Insufficient telephone lines
+- Insufficient telephone lines

-b) No available agents
+- No available agents

-c) No call queues configured or call queues are full
+- No call queues configured or call queues are full

 17) Schedule Efficiency, also known as ‘Net Staffing Measure’, measures the degree of overstaffing and understaffing that exists as a result of a scheduling design.
-It indicates whether the most expensive resource, the frontline staff are used in the best possible way to match workforce to arriving workload.
+It indicates whether the most expensive resource, the frontline staff are used in the best possible way to match the workforce to the arriving workload.

-18) Self-Service Usage metric measures the degree of accessibility of information through the Interactive Voice Response (IVR) system.
-This will provide information of how many callers accessed the self-service application and how many completed their transactions on the self-service system with agent intervention.
+18) The Self-Service Usage metric measures the degree of accessibility of information through the Interactive Voice Response (IVR) system.
+This will provide information of how many callers accessed the self-service application and how many completed their transactions on the system with agent intervention.

 19) Service Level, also known as ‘Telephone Service Factor’ (TSF) or ‘Grade of Service’ (GOS), is the percentage of calls answered within a specified number of seconds.